-Swamp White Oak has dark green foliage which emerges grayish green in spring.
+Swamp White Oak has dark green deciduous foliage which emerges grayish green in spring on a tree with a round habit of growth.
 The glossy lobed leaves turn coppery-bronze in fall.
-Neither the flowers nor the fruit are ornamentally significant.
 However, the fruit can be messy in the landscape and may require occasional clean-up.

 Swamp White Oak is a dense deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 Swamp White Oak will grow to be about 45 feet tall at maturity, with a spread of 45 feet.
 It has a high canopy with a typical clearance of 6 feet from the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 300 years or more; think of this as a heritage tree for future generations!